OPAE/opae.github.io/_sources/docs/fpga_api/quick_start/readme.md.txt

   $ grep pse /proc/cpuinfo | uniq
   flags : ... pse ...

-  If this commands returns a non-empty string, 2MB pages are supported:
+  If this command returns a non-empty string, 2MB pages are supported:

   $ grep pse /proc/cpuinfo | uniq
   flags : ... pdpe1gb ...

-  If this commands returns a non-empty string, 1GB pages are supported:
+  If this command returns a non-empty string, 1GB pages are supported:

 ```